plops/cl-cpp-generator2/train_llm/README.md

 note that the input may contain a listing of multiple files.

+correction: the training data shall be formatted as csv with two columns "text_input" and "output". json can't be uploaded to train gemini 1.0

 create python code that performs the following steps:

 - iterate through directory and list input .lisp files with corresponding output files (if relationship is clear from filenames)